welldone-cloud/aws-summarize-account-activity/README.md

 # aws-summarize-account-activity

 Analyzes CloudTrail data of a given AWS account and generates a summary of recently active IAM principals, API calls they made and regions that were used.
-The summary is written to a JSON output file.
+The summary is written to a JSON output file and can optionally be visualized as PNG files.
 See the accompanying blog post
 [here](https://medium.com/@michael.kirchner/how-to-get-an-overview-of-activities-going-on-within-an-aws-account-cb1608076819).